US extradites Panama ex-President Martinelli

-PANAMA CITY — Former Panamanian President Ricardo Martinelli returned to Panama to face political espionage and embezzlement charges after being extradited from the United States on Monday.
+PANAMA CITY — Former Panamanian President Ricardo Martinelli returned home Monday to face political espionage and embezzlement charges after being extradited from the United States.

-Panama’s Foreign Ministry said that the U.S. turned Martinelli over at Panama City’s international airport after a plane carrying him from Miami landed.
+The Foreign Ministry said U.S. officials turned Martinelli over at Panama City’s international airport after a plane carrying him from Miami landed.

-Martinelli had been jailed in Miami since his arrest at his home in June 2017.

-The 66-year-old Martinelli was Panama’s president from 2009 to 2014.
-He is accused of embezzlement and illegally monitoring phone calls and other communications.
+The 66-year-old Martinelli, who was Panama’s president from 2009 to 2014, is accused of embezzlement and illegally monitoring phone calls and other communications.
+He has denied the charges.

-His wife Marta de Martinelli said Monday that he went along with the extradition because he did not feel well.
+His wife, Marta de Martinelli, said he went along with the extradition because he did not feel well.

 “He is returning because of a health problem,” she said.
 “His lawyers are almost certain that he can get bond.”